 Appeal to Songbirds With a "Birdscaped" Yard

 When it comes to making a home and yard more appealing to people, homeowners understand the value of landscaping.
-Making yards more attractive to birds and other wildlife takes a slightly different type of planning that’s called "birdscaping."
+Making yards more attractive to birds and other wildlife takes a slightly different type of planning.. we'll call it "birdscaping."

 People typically make their landscaping choices based on what looks good and is easy to maintain.
-If you take the next step and consider how those choices affect your feathered friends, you can create a backyard habitat that will support birds.
+If you take the next step and consider how those choices affect your feathered friends, you can create a backyard habitat that will support birds, and will welcome pollinators.

-Birdscaping centers on offering a combination of food, shelter, water and places where birds can safely raise their young.
+Birdscaping focuses on offering a combination of food, shelter, water and places where birds can safely raise their young.